 Important information regarding BiSecur transmitters

-If you are programme a new BiSecur transmitter to an older Hormann 868Mhz system that originally used 'blue button' transmitters and you don't currently have a working original transmitter please tick the box 'Configure BiSecur transmitter for compatibility with old blue button system' after clicking the 'Buy Now' button and we'll configure the new transmitter into 'blue button 868Mhz compatibility mode' prior to despatch.
+If you intend to programme a new BiSecur transmitter to an older Hormann 868Mhz system that originally used 'blue button' transmitters and you don't currently have a working original transmitter please tick the box 'Configure BiSecur transmitter for compatibility with old blue button system' after clicking the 'Buy Now' button and we'll configure the new transmitter into 'blue button 868Mhz compatibility mode' prior to despatch.
 This will enable you to programme the new BiSecur transmitter directly from the motor unit in your garage by following programming 'method B' as described below:

 Alternative Programming Procedure ('Method B')When you teach the code of a new transmitter into the receiver using 'Method B' it will create a new 'master' transmitter and over-write the previously stored code in the receiver unit with a new code.
 Any subsequent keyfobs must programmed to your system by copying the security code from your new 'master' transmitter into any additional keyfobs by following programming 'Method A' above.